Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 People who are depressed tend to withdraw into their shells.
 When you find yourself unwilling to communicate your negative feelings to your partner because you see no reason to, it could be depression at work.
 That's because depression causes you to feel guilty, making asking for help challenging.

-4. You look to alcohol to feel good
+4. You use alcohol to feel good

 When alcohol or some other substance becomes the only thing that makes you feel good -- not even intimacy with your partner, it could be depression at play.
 Depression makes you lose interest in naturally exciting activities, which can cripple your ability to enjoy sex, date nights, or quality time with your partner.
 But alcohol will only make your depression worse.